Know how to extend the life of a lead acid battery and what the limits are.

-Adding chemicals to the electrolyte of flooded lead acid batteries can reduce the buildup of lead sulfate on the plates and improve the overall battery performance.
+Adding chemicals to the electrolyte of flooded lead acid batteries can dissolve the buildup of lead sulfate on the plates and improve the overall battery performance.
 This treatment has been in use since the 1950s (and perhaps longer) and provides a temporary performance boost for aging batteries.
-It’s a stopgap measure because in most cases the plates have already been worn out through shedding.
+It’s a stopgap measure because in most cases the plates are already worn out through shedding.
 Chemical additives cannot replace the active material, nor can cracked plates, corroded connectors or damaged separators be restored with an outside remedy.